ykuijs/M365DSCTools/README.md

 # M365DSCTools

-Various tools for a Microsoft365DSC deployment, used in the M365DSC DevOps whitepaper
+Various tools for M365DSC deployments

+## Make it yours

+---
+Generated with Plaster and the SampleModule template

+This is a sample Readme

+## Make it yours